 When will I receive my rent each month?

 The monthly rent due date will fall in line with the date of the tenancy commencement.
 For example, if the tenants move in on 5th day of the month, the rent due date will automatically become 5th day of each month thereafter.
 As funds won't reach you on a weekend or bank holiday, the rent may take up to 4 working days to reach your account, although more commonly within 24 hours.

 How much notice do I need to give to my tenant?

-A minimum of two months' notice is required from a landlord, to terminate a tenancy at the end of a fixed term, or during a periodic tenancy.
-The tenants are required to provide a minimum of one months' notice prior to the rent due date.
-As part of the fully managed service, Arden Estates will issue the relevant notice on your behalf, and ensure that this is done correctly and in accordance with the UK Housing Act 1988.
+A minimum of two months' notice is required from a landlord, to terminate a tenancy at the end of a fixed-term, or during a periodic tenancy.
+The tenants are required to provide a minimum of one months' notice before the rent due date.
+As part of the fully managed service, Arden Estates will issue the relevant notice on your behalf, and ensure that this is done correctly and as per the UK Housing Act 1988.

 Do I need specific Landlords insurance?

 As a landlord, you need to protect your financial well-being against the risk of damage to your property.
-It's vital that you have buildings and contents insurance cover so that, in the event of a storm, flood or other incident or accident, you won't be left out of pocket.
-It is different to normal household insurance as it allows tenants to live in your property while still covering your investment.
+You must have buildings and contents insurance cover so that, in the event of a storm, flood or other incident or accident, you won't be left out of pocket.
+It is different to to household insurance as it allows tenants to live in your property while still covering your investment.

 How long is the initial tenancy term?

 We start all of our tenancies off on a 6 month assured shorthold tenancy agreement.
 We see this as the critical period in establishing how reliable the tenants are.
 If another fixed-term tenancy isn't issued at the end of the initial term, the tenancy automatically continues on a periodic tenancy (monthly roll-on) until either the landlord or tenant gives notice to terminate the tenancy.

 Do I need an electrical installation condition report?